/

 Part conversation, part handbook, our In The Studio series visits conservators, framers and other craftsmen to explore what it takes to look after an Old Master picture.
 For the fourth installment, we met with Dianne Modestini at the Institute of Fine Arts (IFA) conservation center in New York to investigate the powers and limits of technical imaging.
 This includes the use of techniques including infrared Radiography (IRR) and X-Radiography (X-Ray), which have become an integral and unusual aspect of her work as a private conservator.

-Dianne’s success as a restorer is evidenced by her work for the Kress Collection.
+Dianne’s success as a restorer is evident in her work for the Kress Collection.
 Formed by the retail mogul Samuel Kress, his collection of over one thousand old master paintings, primarily from the Italian Renaissance, were donated to museums across the United States.
-Along with her late husband, Mario Modestini, she co-founded the Kress Foundation Program for Conservation in 1989, in which young conservators took care of the Kress pictures as part of their training.
+Along with her late husband, Mario Modestini (1907-2006), she co-founded the Kress Foundation Program for Conservation in 1989, in which young conservators took care of the Kress pictures as part of their training.
 In this conversation, Dianne discusses how advanced imaging technology has transformed our understanding of how artists paint, and can, when done right, help with thorny questions around attribution and conservation.

 For a collector who is contemplating a purchase – what would typically be the first technical image to consult?